Kumiko-Live/model/README.md

  7. Apply the checkout hook once by issuing the command `.githooks/post-checkout`.
  8. Apply the filter once by issuing the command `git add -A`.

+## License
+Please don't use it without explicit permission.

 ## Credits
  * 2021 by [Vivien Richter](https://github.com/vivi90) and [Romy Kircheis](https://github.com/RomyKircheis) *(Please check the commits for further details)*
  * Git repository: [GitHub](https://github.com/Kumiko-Live/model.git)